top of page

 I lovvvvve painting so much!

-You can choose any drink you want, but the traditional "paint and sip" would be a wine, I believe any red wine.
-I want to love red wine so badly, just for the aesthetic.
+You can choose any drink you want, but the traditional “paint and sip” would be a wine, I believe any red wine.
+I want to love red wine so badly, just for the aesthetic, but it is often just too bitter for my taste.

 And then of course, you need your writing materials.
 This can be anything!
-Papers scattered across the table, a few tablets or whatever you write on.
+Notebooks or pieces of sketch paper, your tablet or computer, or whatever you write on.
 Even your phone.

-If you're by yourself get your wine ready, light a candle or two, and write up until the bottle runs out.
-Make it your mission.
+If you’re by yourself get your wine bottle ready, light a candle or two, and write until your glass runs out.
+If you get a little tipsy it will be easier to write without any barriers.

-And the best thing about events like these is that you can invite your friends over or make it like a workshop, and meet new people.
+And the best thing about events like these is that you can invite your best girly friends over, or you can make it like a workshop and meet new people.

 There’s nothing more motivating than a cup of coffee!
-Tell yourself you’re going to make your favorite drink (I make a London fog, or an iced coffee with a lot of cream) and then sit down and use the caffeine boost to write until you hit your goal.
+Tell yourself you’re going to make your favorite drink (I make a London fog, or an iced coffee with a lot of cream) and then sit down and use the caffeine boost to write until you hit your goal for the day.

 I do this all the time.
 I don’t even think about it.
 If I’m getting out my laptop to write, I’m bringing a freshly made cup of coffee with me.